-Identification of cultural assets including known European and Aboriginal Heritage sites has been undertaken using information from the Aboriginal Heritage Information Management System (AHIMS - May 2005) and the Bush Fire Risk Management Plan (WPBFMC 2000).
+Identification of cultural assets including known European and Aboriginal Heritage sites has been undertaken using information from the Aboriginal Heritage Information Management System (AHIMS - May 2005), the Bush Fire Risk Management Plan (WPBFMC 2000) and the Red Hill Plan of Management (KED 2000).
 AHIMS data has been provided in digital GIS format and is intended to flag known cultural heritage issues for consideration during HR planning.